37th Airlift Squadron

-The 37th Airlift Squadron is part of the 86th Airlift Wing at Ramstein Air Base, Germany.
-It operates Lockheed C-130J Super Hercules aircraft providing theater airlift.
+The 37th Airlift Squadron is a United States Air Force unit assigned to the 86th Airlift Wing at Ramstein Air Base, Germany.
+It operates Lockheed C-130J Super Hercules aircraft providing European intra-theater airlift.

 Mission

 Conducts C-130J Super Hercules tactical airlift, airdrop and aeromedical evacuation operations primarily in Europe and Africa.

 History

 World War II

 Activated in June 1942 under I Troop Carrier Command at Patterson Field, Ohio.
 Trained at various stationed in the southeast and Texas with Douglas C-47 Skytrain transports.
 Deployed to Egypt in November 1942 as part of President Roosevelt's decision to aid the Royal Air Force Western Desert Air Force, assigned to the newly established Ninth Air Force, headquartered in Cairo.

 Transported supplies and evacuated casualties in support of the British Eighth Army, operating from desert airfields in Egypt and Libya.
 Reassigned in May 1943 to the USAAF Twelfth Air Force in Algeria, supporting Fifth Army forces in the Tunisian Campaign.
 Began training for the invasion of Sicily; dropped paratroops over the assault area on the night of 9 July.
 Carried reinforcements to Sicily on 11 July and received a DUC for carrying out that mission although severely attacked by ground and naval forces; dropped paratroops over the beachhead south of the Sele River on the night of 14 September 1943.
 Remained in the Mediterranean Theater of Operations until February 1944 until being reassigned back to Ninth Air Force in England, IX Troop Carrier Command to participate in the buildup of forces prior to the Allied landings in France during D-Day in June 1944.